-Margaret Shelton was born August 15, 1915 on a farm near Bruce, east of Edmonton, Alberta, of English parents.
-She grew up in Drumheller Valley in south-central Alberta.
+Born 15 August 1915 on a farm near Bruce, east of Edmonton, she grew up in the Drumheller Valley in south-central Alberta.
 From an early age she began to draw, and was encouraged by both parents and teachers.
-Her talent was already apparent by age 14 (1929) when she had produced some paintings and four very creditable pen-and-ink sketches, which are still in existence.
 Throughout her high-school years, she sketched her surroundings, roaming the hills and mine works, drawing and painting whatever seemed of interest.

 “Unlike earlier Canadian artists including the CPR artists … and the Group of Seven, Shelton chose to interpret nature directly, without any romantic notion that it stood for or represented something else.
 Hers was a simpler and less spectacular rendering of the world than that of earlier romantic artists.
 She did not choose to convey the wildness, grandeur or primitivism of nature.
 She selected straightforward scenes which she depicted in a well-executed representational style that relied on nature for its impulse.”
-(Patricia Ainslie, Margaret Shelton: Block Prints 1936-1984 Glenbow Museum, exhibition catalgue, Calgary, Alberta, 1984, p.8)
+(Ainslie, p.8)

 Alberta Foundation for the Arts

 Art Gallery of Alberta (formerly Edmonton Art Gallery)

 Private collections in Canada and the United States.